mikaelkraft/Weather/README.md

 - The right panel shows a short forecast and your search history with timestamps.

 Implementation notes
-- The app uses the OpenWeatherMap current weather and 5-day/3-hour forecast endpoints.
+- The app uses the WeatherApi/OpenWeatherMap current weather and 5-day/3-hour forecast endpoints.
 - JSON parsing is done with Gson.
 - The app saves recent searches to `weather-search-history.json` in the working directory.
-- Icons are loaded directly from OpenWeatherMap icon URLs (no local binaries are committed).
+- Icons are loaded directly from WeatherApi/OpenWeatherMap icon URLs (no local binaries are committed).

 Extending / Next steps
-- Add Fuzzy matching or auto-complete for city names.
+- I will add Fuzzy matching or auto-complete for city names.
 - Improve UI with JavaFX (if desired).
 - Add unit tests around JSON parsing and HistoryManager.